nikodemus/foolang/docs/design/011-metaobject-protocol.md

   (not an instance, but a protocol!)
 - how to express type "constant x"

-XXX compromises for convenience (printing, mainly!)
+XXX compromises for printing
 - #class method in Any
 - #name method in Class and Interface

-Use cases:
+XXX decisions
-- reflection on interpreter objects producing an interpreter mirror
+- direct methods on classes and interfaces are instance methods on metaclasses
-- interpreter being able to reflect on it's own objects without system object
+- Class is an interface
-- being able to get the host mirror on interpreter objects if you want it `system reflection of: anInterpreterObject in: Mirror` vs `system reflection of: anInterpreterObject in: ObjectMirror`
+- Interface is a interface

 # Metaobject Protocol